Web Loom logo

 BaseViewModel

 BaseViewModel<TModel> is the root class for all domain ViewModels.
-It accepts a Model, re-exposes its observables, manages subscriptions, and disposes everything cleanly when the ViewModel is destroyed.
+It accepts a Model, re-exposes its signals, manages subscriptions, and disposes everything cleanly when the ViewModel is destroyed.

 Constructor